magbw/web_scraping_workshop/content/1-what_is_webscraping.md

 Web scraping the process of scraping webpages for data points and creating a dataset that is usable for analysis.
 While web scraping can be done manually by a software user, the term typically refers to automated processes implemented using a bot or web crawler.
+{% capture text %}
 "Data displayed by websites can only be viewed using a web browser.
 Most websites do not allow you to save a copy of this data to a storage location or database.
 If you need the data, the only option is to manually copy and paste the data - a very tedious job which can take many hours or days to complete.
-Web Scraping is the technique of automating this process, so that instead of manually copying the data from websites, the Web Scraping software will perform the same task within a fraction of the time." (https://www.webharvy.com/articles/what-is-web-scraping.html)
+Web Scraping is the technique of automating this process, so that instead of manually copying the data from websites, the Web Scraping software will perform the same task within a fraction of the time." (https://www.webharvy.com/articles/what-is-web-scraping.html) {% endcapture %}